Arsène Wenger: Early life

-Arsène Charles Ernest Wenger was born on 22 October 1949 in Strasbourg, Alsace, the youngest of three children born to Alphonse and Louise Wenger.
+Arsène Charles Ernest Wenger was born on 22 October 1949 in Strasbourg, Bas-Rhin, the youngest of three children born to Alphonse and Louise Wenger.
 He lived in Duppigheim during the 1950s, but spent most of his time in the neighbouring village of Duttlenheim, 10 mi south-west of Strasbourg.
 Arsène's father, Alphonse, like many Alsatians, was conscripted into the German Army by force following Germany's earlier annexation of the French region of Alsace-Lorraine.
 He was sent to fight on the Eastern Front in October 1944, at the age of 24.

 The Wenger family owned an automobile spare parts business and a bistro named La Croix d'Or.
 In his book, My Life in Red and White, Wenger says the "alcohol, brawling and violence" of the bistro's patrons sparked his early interest in human psychology.
 His parents had difficulty looking after their children, but Duttlenheim was a village where everyone took care of the young; Wenger compared it in later years to a kibbutz.
 Before Wenger started school, he expressed himself in the local Alsatian dialect of Low Alemannic German.
 The primary school which Wenger attended was run by the Catholic Church, and as one of its brightest students, he later was accepted into a secondary school in Obernai.

 According to his father, who also managed the village team, Wenger was introduced to football "at about the age of six".
 He was taken to games in Germany, where he held an affection for Borussia Mönchengladbach.
 Alsace was an area steeped in religion; Wenger and the village boys often needed to seek permission from the Catholic priest to miss vespers in order to play football.